rfoo1250/GitLearning/README.md

 update: I have successfully connected git with vsc and cloned this repo into my local computer using https (try to avoid ssh, this is better now)

-update: I have added in this line and pushed onto the master branch (file)
+update: I have added in this line and pushed onto the master branch (file), this is a revision